 JANE BEAL, PhD is a poet and a writer.
 She has created more than twenty-five poetry collections, including Sanctuary (Finishing Line Press, 2008) and Rising: Poems for America (Wipf and Stock, 2015), and Journey (Origami Press, 2019), as well as three recording projects combining music and poetry: “Songs from the Secret Life,” “Love-Song,” and with her brother, saxophonist and composer Andrew Beal, “The Jazz Bird,” to which she contributed as a vocalist, flutist, and percussionist.
 Her poems appear in print, online, and in anthologies such as Contemporary Poetry, New Crops from Old Fields: Eight Medievalist Poets, Verse/Chorus: A Call and Response Anthology, and The Live Poets of Alexandria Anthology as well as in the devotional Closer to God.
 Her collage artwork appears in her picture-books Sacred Art and Fairy-Tale; her photography in Tidepools; and her paintings in Light and Lily.

 Her fiction is featured in her book, Short Stories from Undiscovered Countries (Lulu, 2009).
-Her stories also appear in Crux Literary Journal, Dappled Things, Pacific Review, and Literature Today, Main Street Rag’s Law & Disorder anthology.
+Her stories also appear in Crux Literary Journal, Dappled Things, Pacific Review, Literature Today, and Main Street Rag’s Law & Disorder anthology.
 Her creative nonfiction includes biographies of early women writers, about such luminaries as Marie de France and Queen Elizabeth I, published in Gale’s British Writers series.
 Since 2012, she has written articles about midwives in history and midwifery practice, which appear regularly in the professional magazine Midwifery Today.
-She also publishes personal essays, and she blogs on poetry, birdwatching, midwifery, the Middle English Pearl, and the mythology of J.R.R.
+She also publishes memoir essays and blogs on poetry, birdwatching, midwifery, the Middle English Pearl, and the mythology of J.R.R.
 Tolkien.